-Pastoral Care Leaders
+Pastoral Leaders

 Having a rough time at College?
 Feeling like you don't fit in?
 Not sure how to get involved?
 Having health or wellbeing issues that impacting your life?
 Feel you need additional support?
 Missing home?
 Need someone to chat to?
-Our Pastoral Care Leaders can help and all enquires will be dealt with sensitively, confidentially and respectfully.
+Our Pastoral Leaders can help and all enquires will be dealt with sensitively, confidentially and respectfully.

-Pastoral Care Leaders are student members of College who are strongly engaged with the student community.
-They live onsite throughout College.
-We also have dedicated members to support our non-residential members (Non-residential Liaisons).
+Pastoral Leaders are student members of College who are strongly engaged with the student community.
+They live throughout College, including at our Australia Street Campus.
+We also have a dedicated member to support our non-residential members (Non-residential Liaison).